How to Learn UX Content Strategy

 Is a user-centered practice that allows organizations to make strategic decisions about content

 Since there’s so much confusion about what “content strategy” means, I’ve been referring to myself as a UX content strategist these days.
-This helps differentiate my work from content marketing, since I practice a user-centered process and only work on content exclusively for interfaces (not content for advertisements such as billboards, Facebook ads, flyers, etc).
+This helps differentiate my work from content marketing, since I practice a user-centered process and only work exclusively on content for interfaces (not content for advertisements such as billboards, Facebook ads, flyers, etc).

 Okay.
-Let’s dive in to a few ways you can start learning content strategy yourself!
+Let’s dive in to a few ways you can start learning content strategy yourself.

 Self study option: books, podcasts, blogs and more

 One of the best and easiest things you can do to start learning content strategy is dive into self-study.
 Between books and the internet, you can get so much value and knowledge for free or at the low(ish) cost of buying books.